 THE IDEA GARDEN

-About the Gallery: the idea garden is both a gallery focused on socially engaged art, as well as a meeting space for events.
-Our mission is to facilitate the exchange and development of ideas at the individual, small group, and community level.
+About the Gallery: The idea garden is a place to cultivate collaborations towards positive community action, hold events and workshops, and share art.
+Our mission is to facilitate the development and execution of ideas at the individual, small group, and community level.

 MEDIUM: Ceramics, Mixed-Medium, Painting, Photography, Sculpture, Textile, Furniture

 PARTICIPATING ARTISTS: Kelli Galloway – Hops Petunia, Scott Zimmer – Zimmer Gardens, Michael Van Nort, Charles Farruggio – FRED, Margie Strange – South Manor, Maryline Damour – Damour Drake, Amanda Riha, Kymien Nguyen, Christine Edwards, Kate Cummings – Freestyle Restyle, bluecashew, Jay Teske Leather Co., Eight Belle, Kat Howard, Carla Rozman

 About the Gallery: Kingston Design Connection connects Hudson Valley designers to each other and to the growing Kingston design scene through the Kingston Design Showhouse, October 5-28, 2018.
 Art Walk weekend will be a “sneak peek” preview opportunity prior to the full opening.

 PARTICIPATING ARTISTS: Keith Haring, Eugene Stetz, Andy Warhol, Scott Ackerman, Paul Heath, Will Teran, Alvaro, Lenny Pisaniello, Timothy DeanLee, Antonio Lopez